api-platform/docs/core/errors.md

-# Error Handling
+# Errors Handling

 API Platform comes with a powerful error system.
 It handles excepted (such as faulty JSON documents sent by the client or validation errors) as well as unexpected errors (PHP exceptions and errors).
-API Platform automatically send the appropriate HTTP status code to the client: `400` for expected errors, `500` for unexpected ones.
-It also provides a description of the respecting [the Hydra specification](http://www.hydra-cg.com/spec/latest/core/#description-of-http-status-codes-and-errors) or the [RFC 7807](https://tools.ietf.org/html/rfc7807) depending of the format selected during the [content negotiation](content-negotiation.md).
+API Platform automatically sends the appropriate HTTP status code to the client: `400` for expected errors, `500` for unexpected ones.
+It also provides a description of the error in [the Hydra error format](http://www.hydra-cg.com/spec/latest/core/#description-of-http-status-codes-and-errors) or in the format described in the [RFC 7807](https://tools.ietf.org/html/rfc7807), depending of the format selected during the [content negotiation](content-negotiation.md).

 ## Converting PHP Exceptions to HTTP Errors

 The framework also allows to configure the HTTP status code sent to the clients when custom exceptions are thrown.

-In the following example, we will throw explain to throw a domain exception from the business layer of the application and configure API Platform to convert it to a `404 Not Found` error.
-Let's create a this domain exception and the service throwing
+In the following example, we throw a domain exception from the business layer of the application and configure API Platform to convert it to a `404 Not Found` error:
-it:

 ```php
 <?php